aikar/timings/README.md

   - Aikar - Project Owner
   - willies952002
   - Fudgie (UI)
+  - PebbleHost (Theme Redesign)

 Want to contribute?
-Join #aikar Spigot IRC ([join here](https://irc.spi.gt/iris/?channels=#aikar)), and let me know what your interested in working on so we don't have people working on the same thing.
+Join #aikar Spigot IRC ([join here](https://irc.spi.gt/iris/?channels=#aikar)), and let me know what you're interested in working on so we don't have people working on the same thing.

 Setting Up Environment
 =====
-You need A webserver such as Apache or Nginx, and PHP 5.6 or PHP 7.
+You need a webserver such as Apache or Nginx, and PHP 5.6 or PHP 7.
-Apache is preferred incase .htaccess is needed.
+Apache is preferred, in case .htaccess is needed.

 Check out repo, copy config.ini to config.dev.ini and edit to your needs.